lynxthecat/cake-dual-ifb/README.md

 - firstly, determine the DSCPs associated with upload packets; and
 - secondly, apply those DSCPs to corresponding download packets associated with the same connection.

- This is achieved by setting the DSCPs to the 'conntrack marks' on upload, using nftables, and restoring those DSCPs from the 'conntrack marks' on download, using tc-ctinfo.
+This is achieved by: first, using nftables to set the DSCPs to the 'conntrack marks' on upload; and secondly, using tc-ctinfo to restore those stored DSCPs from the 'conntrack marks' on download.

+Compare with port-based DSCP mapping and the like, this provides a robust way to apply DSCPs relating to applications that are important to users in both the upload and download directions.

 This additionally requires package:

 - kmod-sched-ctinfo